thumbnail image

 A. To have regular meetings during the year to help the members keep alive the strong links with the town of Selkirk and its traditions.

-C. To present to the town of Selkirk, a Sash to be worn by the Royal Burgh Standard Bearer on the Common Riding Day.
-The sash in scarlet, will bear the Coat of Arms of the town of Selkirk and be inscribed with the Edinburgh and Lothian Souters Society name and year in which the sash is presented.
-The sash will be presented, for the townspeople of Selkirk, to the Common Riding Trust at a suitable location in Selkirk.
-This sash will last several years depending on the space available, for the names and dates of each Royal Burgh Standard Bearer to be embroidered thereon.
-When a Sash is filled with names and dates, the Society will offer to present a new sash to the townspeople of Selkirk, via the Common Riding Trust.
-The sash be replaced by a new sash to be made in the same style as previous sashes with the Coat of Arms of the town of Selkirk and inscribed with the Edinburgh and Lothian Souters Society’s name and the year in which the new sash is presented to the Common Trust.
+D. The Sash will be presented, for the townspeople of Selkirk, to the Common Riding Trust at a suitable location in Selkirk.
+This Sash will last several years depending on the space available, for the names and dates of each Royal Burgh Standard Bearer to be embroidered thereon.
+When a Sash is filled with names and dates, the Society will offer to present a new Sash to the townspeople of Selkirk, via the Common Riding Trust.
+The Sash will be replaced by a new Sash to be made in the same style as previous Sashes with the Coat of Arms of the town of Selkirk and inscribed with the Edinburgh and Lothian Souters’ Society name and the year in which the new Sash is presented to the Common Riding Trust.

 4. The Committee